mihailgmihaylov/tail-serial-port/README.md

 ## Example gitlab-ci

-You can fine an example of a .gitlab-ci in [.gitlab-ci](.gitlab.ci).
+You can fine an example of a .gitlab-ci in [.gitlab-ci.yml](.gitlab-ci.yml).

 Just be mindful that you probably need to change the file and port parameters.